SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-15-covid-vs-statins-ace-inhibitors.md

 something similar in patient samples (Figure EV-1), to similar effect.
-On the left are the gene expressions levels of CH25H in epithelia from bronchoalveolar lavage (basically they wasn your lungs from the inside and collect the goop; doesn't that sound pleasant?) in healthy, moderate, and sever COVID patients.
+On the left are the gene expressions levels of CH25H in epithelia from bronchoalveolar lavage (basically they wasn your lungs from the inside and collect the goop; doesn't that sound pleasant?) in healthy, moderate, and severe COVID patients.
 The differences are statistically significant by $t$-test ($p \leq 0.01$ or $p \leq 0.05$).
 On the right are the gene expression fold inductions (ratio of infected to normal patient levels); note that CH25H is induced about 4 times more in infected patients.
 (They did not report significance